dollodart/usdc-or/readme.md

 - Add cross-referencing (in \externalcitenameddest) to named destinations, which are the pdf equivalent of HTML fragments.
 All pdf viewers tested (Okular, Evince, PDFStudio) don't support links to named destinations, however.
-- Add conservative redaction (LuaLaTeX).
+- Add conservative *a priori* redaction (LuaLaTeX).
 - Add redaction for section headings (protected commands).
-- Add width-control for page marks to allow section headings (protected commands).
+- Add width-control for page marks to allow section headings without overlap (protected commands).